Did you know that California is now the fifth-largest producer of sunflowers in the USA?

 - Before you set our road-tripping in California, always check for the latest highway updates.
 Many of the most scenic drives in California are susceptible to both bushfires and landslides.

 - So much more than just the sunflowers!
-Make sure you check out these 12 Scenic Drives in Northern California.
+Make sure you check out these 12 Scenic Drives in Northern California, or these unmissable majestic nature-spots in California.

 - Many parts of California away from the big cities have poor to non-existent cell phone signal.
 Always have downloaded maps if using a phone app or take good old-fashioned paper maps.